IdealisticAI/Documentation/BigManage.md

 > Specify by its ID or name which removed reminder or deadline you want to bring back.
 For example, you could tell BigManage: “Restore the reminder ‘Call Client X’ that was deleted by mistake” or “Bring back the ‘Monthly Invoice Check’ deadline since it’s still needed.”

 ## Context
-##### Context is a way of assigning meaning in text to the company, specific positions or individual members.
+##### Context is a way of assigning meaning in text to the company, specific departments, specific positions or individual members.
 ### Adding to the company's context
 > Provide the content you want to add to the company’s context.
 No justification is needed when adding.
 For example, you could tell BigManage: “Add to the company’s context: ‘Launched new product line in 2021.’”
 ### Removing from the company's context
 > Specify the entry you want to remove from the company’s context and include a justification explaining why it’s being removed.
 You can remove an entry by its text or by its number.
 For example: “Remove from the company’s context the entry ‘Launched new product line in 2021’ because it was recorded incorrectly.”
+### Adding to a department's context
+> Provide the content you want to add to the department’s context.
+No justification is needed when adding.
+For example, you could tell BigManage: “Add to the context of the department ‘Sales Team’: ‘Won the regional sales award in 2023.’”
+### Removing from a department's context
+> Specify the entry you want to remove from the department’s context and include a justification explaining why it’s being removed.
+You can remove an entry by its text or by its number.
+For example: “Remove from the context of the department ‘Sales Team’ the entry ‘Won the regional sales award in 2023’ because it was recorded incorrectly.”
 ### Adding to a position's context
 > Provide the content you want to add to the position’s context.
 No justification is needed when adding.
 For example, you could tell BigManage: “Add to the context of the position ‘Sales Team’: ‘Won the regional sales award in 2023.’”
 ### Removing from a position's context